Block diagonally symmetric lozenge tilings: Schur polynomials and the dual Pieri rule

-In the following lemma, we provide an auxiliary result about the product of the difference of each element in a given set, this will be used later to simplify the specialization of Schur polynomials. \begin{lemma} Given a positive integer $N$.
-Let $I$ and $J$ be two disjoint sets such that $I \cup J = [N]$.
+In the following lemma, we provide an auxiliary result about the product of the difference of each element in a given set, this will be used later to simplify the specialization of Schur polynomials. \begin{lemma} Let $N$ be a positive integer, and let $I$ and $J$ be two disjoint sets such that $I \cup J = [N]$.
 Then

-\end{lemma} \begin{proof} In the double product, the indices always lie in between $1$ and $N$ and are omitted unless otherwise stated.
-We first consider the product of the difference of numbers in $[N]$, it is obvious that
+\end{lemma} \begin{proof} In these products, the indices always belong to $[N]$.
+We express $\prod_{1\leq a < b\leq N}[b-a]_q$ in two different ways to prove the lemma.
+First, it is obvious that

-Next, we partition the product on the left-hand side of \eqref{eq.lem4-1} according to three types, two numbers are both in $I$, both in $J$, or one number is in $I$ while the other is in $J$.
+Next, we separate the factors of the product on the left-hand side of \eqref{eq.lem4-1} into four groups: the factors where both $a$ and $b$ are in $I$, the factors where both are in $J$, the factors where just $a$ is in $I$, and the factors where just $a$ is in $J$.
 We then obtain

 Combining \eqref{eq.lem4-1} and \eqref{eq.lem4-2} yields the desired result. \end{proof}